 The Foundation’s work also lays great stress on supporting and developing the skills of schoolchildren, students and working people in the spheres of the arts and culture, particularly in architectural culture and photography.

 Last but not least, competitions, awards and scholarships serve to publicise pioneering ideas, accomplishments and projects, and to promote their further advancement.

 The Wüstenrot Stiftung works on an interdisciplinary basis; aims to give practice-orientated impulses and to create models; to be an example; to animate imitators and, in doing so, to bring about positive changes in people’s living conditions.
-In 2012 and 2013, the Foundation was operatively active on around 40 projects of its own and provided sponsorship support for some 200 further projects.
+The Foundation is operatively active on projects of its own and provides sponsorship support for further projects.
 The results of the Foundation’s work are made available to the public by means of events, exhibitions and publications.